btat/docs-helpers/README.md

 ## Canonical Links

-Adds a canonical link tag to all files.
+- Adds a canonical link tag to all files.
+- Assumes files in the `docs` directory are to be used as the canonical link.
+- Adds a canonical link tag to files in the `versioned_docs` directory that follow the same path as the file in the `docs` directory.
+- Outputs a file containing a list of files **without** a canonical link.

 Caveats:
-- Assumes files in the `docs` directory are to be used as the canonical link.
-- Canonical links are only added to files in the `versioned_docs` directory if their path matches a file in the `docs` directory.
-- Existing canonical links are currently not overwritten.
+- Existing canonical links **aren't** overwritten.

 ### Usage

-From the root of the docs repository run the command:
+From the root of the repository run the command:

 ```
 ruby canonical_links.rb <DOMAIN> <DIRECTORY>